RTG Postdoctoral Fellow

 My research interests are in partial differential equations and microlocal analysis.

-- Refined Weyl law for homogeneous perturbations of the harmonic oscillator, with Moritz Doll and Jared Wunsch, to appear in Communications in Mathematical Physics
+- Refined Weyl law for homogeneous perturbations of the harmonic oscillator, with Moritz Doll and Jared Wunsch, Communications in Mathematical Physics

 - Resolvent estimates for spacetimes bounded by Killing horizons

 - The null-geodesic flow near horizons, to appear in Transactions of the AMS

 - Existence of quasinormal modes for Kerr-AdS black holes, Annales Henri Poincaré (2017) 18: 2757

 - A global definition of quasinormal modes for Kerr-AdS black holes, to appear in Annales de l’Institut Fourier